UpwardRow/Bogadh/README.md

 ## App Design
 Bogadh is a bus transport system for users all across the island of Ireland.
 It is similar to buying a ticket with the web application for Bus Éireann.
 A user may have many tickets associated with their account, the user will be able to access this account with their password.
 The tickets will include a route to differernt parts of the country.
 The cardinality for Ticket to Customer and Route is many-to-one.

 Much of the information for the columns is self explantory.
 Some columns need some prior knowldge like stage, which means the position of when the customer gets on the bus relative to the destination address from the origin address, route_id is the unique route identifier in each route.
+The complete database is hosted inside MySQL Workbench.

 ![Bogadh ERD](readme_images/bogadh_erd_screenshot.png)